 I find chargers for all the devices were bringing. (side note: Why doesn’t anyone ever keep the charger with the device?!
 Also, why can’t everything use the same kind of charger?)
 Anyways, I like to charge everything at least the day before.

 The Actual Packing

 Finally, it’s time to get down to business.

 My husband can pack in about a half hour.
 He just grabs a bunch of clothes, throws them in a bag, and he’s good to go.

 I like to plan out each outfit, and not be rushed.
 So, I start a couple of days before we leave.
 That way I’m not overwhelmed, since I’m packing for almost all of us.

 I start with the boys, then pack my own suitcase, and finally all of our toiletries.
 I pack the toiletries and some snacks in my carry-on bag.
 Plus, a couple empty, reusable water bottles.
 We can fill them once we get through security at the airport.

-(Amazon Affiliate links) Just click thru the picture to be taken to the product.
-No additional cost to you, and I may make a small commission if you decide to purchase)
+*Amazon Affiliate Links.
+Simply click through the picture to be taken directly to the site.
+There is no additional cost to you, and I may receive a small commission if you make a purchase.